karakays/lfcs/README.md

 ### XXX.
 User account management

-Each user account has a corresponding entry line in `/etc/passwd` that holds basic user attributes like
+Users are defined in `/etc/passwd`.
+Each user account has its own entry in `/etc/passwd` that holds basic user attributes like

 * username, uid, gid
 * home, default shell